abhrac/A_Study_On_Binary_Image_Representations/README.md

 # Set_Operations_On_Binary_Images
-A Study of Set Operations on Binary Images
+A study of various transformations on compressed binary image representations

 #### Anaconda for Windows (Python 3.6):
 https://www.anaconda.com/download/